DCX-Team-knowledge/SFDC-Dev-Best-Practices/Best_Practices/Apex_Standards/README.md

 1. **Use Collections**:
    - Utilize lists, sets, or maps to collect records and process them in bulk rather than one at a time.
+     In the example below, the code executes DML operations inside a loop, risking governor limits and inefficiency.
      ```javascript
      trigger AccountTrigger on Account (after insert) {
      for (Account acc : Trigger.new) {